theupdateframework/tuf-on-ci/README.md

-# TUF-on-CI: A TUF repository and signing tool implementation
+# TUF-on-CI: A TUF Repository and Signing Tool

 TUF-on-CI is a secure artifact delivery system that operates on a Continuous Integration platform.
 It contains a [TUF](https://theupdateframework.io) repository implementation and an